How to maintain drain trap

 Plumbing

-The answer to 'how to maintain drain trap' is to regularly clean and inspect the drain trap under your sink.
-The drain trap is the curved section of pipe under the sink that holds a small amount of water to prevent sewer gases from entering your home.
+The answer to 'how to maintain drain trap' is to regularly clean and inspect the drain trap to prevent clogs and ensure proper drainage.
+A drain trap is a curved section of pipe under a sink, bathtub, or floor drain that holds a small amount of water to prevent sewer gases from entering the home.

 Step-by-Step Guide